Tag Archive | Lake Lure Flowering Bridge

 Beautyberry (Callicarpa americana), with branches gracefully bending under the weight of their fruits, is an easy shrub to grow.
 The birds feed on the ripe berries, distributing their seeds.
 Robins, mockingbirds, and thrashers will eat the berries when their favorite foods are no longer available.

 There are both purple- and white-berried Callicarpa americana shrubs on the bridge.
 This beautyberry is a multi-stemmed shrub growing 4′ to 6′ tall.
 It’s native to the southeastern U.S., from Texas to Virginia, in USDA zones 6 to 10.
-Cultivars of Callicarpa dichotoma and other Asian species range from 3′ to 10′ tall.
+Cultivars of the related Callicarpa dichotoma and other Asian species range from 3′ to 10′ tall.

 Purple beautyberry, Callicarpa americana.